Fort Jezreel, Israel, 871 BC

 Elijah raised an eyebrow.
 He could do this.

-Geese blocked his way, but girl who looked no older than eight years poked at them with a long stick.
+Geese blocked his way, but a girl who looked no older than seven poked at them with a long stick.
 “In the gate, ladies.”
 A goose waddled up the rise to the fort, and the whole honking gaggle hurried after.

 Elijah followed them over the plank bridge and peeked through the gate.
-Mounds of sweet potatoes, beets, cabbage, and melons announced market day.
+Mounds of pomegranates, cabbage, and melons announced market day.

 The little girl settled her honkers among clusters of geese tied by the wing and watched by four little girls holding long sticks.
 Next to the goose girls, six women sat on goatskins by woven-reed cages of clucking chickens.